 - end with a note about the personal aspect of working with him/her.

+Get ready for a hot housing market.
 According to a recent forecast from real estate giant Redfin, over 30 percent of homebuyers are projected to leave their current metro area in 2021.
 With the transition to remote work as a result of the COVID-19 pandemic, a growing number of Americans are moving to suburban and rural areas that more align with their personal preferences rather than career needs.

 Although the 2020 spring housing market did not meet pre-pandemic expectations, the market has nonetheless remained hot throughout the year and is only expected to increase in 2021.
 Interest rates are low and demand for housing is high as Americans search for homes that fit their new lifestyles.